Can I use watercolor in my adult coloring books?

-Koi Water Color Travel Set – I really love this set as it contains a mini set of 24 pans of paint plus a Koi Waterbrush.
+Koi Water Color Travel Set – I really love this set as it contains a mini set of 24 pans of paint plus a Koi Water brush.
 This is made by Sakura, makers of Gelly Roll pens.
 This is the set I have.
 Click to order US UK Canada

 Some people have a hard time controlling the water that comes out of water brushes so you can use watercolor brushes.
 You will need a small and medium round and a small flat brush.
-You can buy sets of them for very inexpensively to start out or head to your hobby store and buy one or two nice one’s using whatever coupon you have.
+You can buy sets of them for very inexpensively to start out or head to your hobby store and buy one or two nice ones using whatever coupon you have.

-There are all sorts of options for watercolor pencils and opinions vary about which one’s are best but no one seems super unhappy with any of them so if you are lucky to have an art store nearby I recommend going and buying 1 or 2 in your favorite colors of different brands and then bring them home to play with and see what you think.
+There are all sorts of options for watercolor pencils and opinions vary about which ones are best but no one seems super unhappy with any of them so if you are lucky to have an art store nearby I recommend going and buying 1 or 2 in your favorite colors of different brands and then bring them home to play with and see what you think.

 Unless you are really going to get into watercolors in a big way, there is really no need to get a huge set of these since the whole magic of watercolor is the blending of different colors.
-I’d start with nice mid range pack and look at which colors are included and what types of pictures you prefer to color in.
+I’d start with nice mid-range pack and look at which colors are included and what types of pictures you prefer to color in.
 If you like florals look for the pack that has plenty of pinks, reds and purples, landscapes you need browns and greens and ocean and lake you’ll need plenty of blue.

 I will recommend that you buy artist quality watercolor pencils to use in your coloring books because most books aren’t really designed for water to be put on the paper so you don’t want to have to come back in and have to reapply many layers in order to get the color desired.
-The difference between student grade watercolor pencils and all colored pencils is the amount of pigment in the sticks of color.
+The difference between student grade watercolor pencils and artist colored pencils is the amount of pigment in the sticks of color.
 More pigment makes it easier to get more and richer and deeper colors down on the paper with less effort.

 Derwent Watercolor Pencils